mosajjal/dnsmonster/README.md

 go build -o dnsmonster -tags nolibpcap .
 ```

+The above build also works on ARMv7 (RPi4) and AArch64.

 ### Build Statically

 If you have a copy of `libpcap.a`, you can build the statically link it to `dnsmonster` and build it fully statically.
 In the code below, please change `/root/libpcap-1.9.1/libpcap.a` to the location of your copy.

 ```
- $ git clone https://github.com/mosajjal/dnsmonster --depth 1 /tmp/dnsmonster
+git clone https://github.com/mosajjal/dnsmonster --depth 1 /tmp/dnsmonster
- $ cd /tmp/dnsmonster/
+cd /tmp/dnsmonster/
- $ go get
+go get
- $ go build --ldflags "-L /root/libpcap-1.9.1/libpcap.a -linkmode external -extldflags \"-I/usr/include/libnl3 -lnl-genl-3 -lnl-3 -static\"" -a -o dnsmonster
+go build --ldflags "-L /root/libpcap-1.9.1/libpcap.a -linkmode external -extldflags \"-I/usr/include/libnl3 -lnl-genl-3 -lnl-3 -static\"" -a -o dnsmonster
 ```

 For more information on how the statically linked binary is created, take a look at [this](Dockerfile) Dockerfile.

 ## Windows

-NOTE: Pre-built Windows binaries are not available for the later versions, duo to limitations of `pcapgo`'s raw packet capture.
+Bulding on Windows is much the same as Linux.
+Just make sure that you have `npcap`.
+Clone the repository (`--history 1` works), and run `go get` and `go build .`

-Windows release of the binary depends on [npcap](https://nmap.org/npcap/#download) to be installed.
+As mentioned, Windows release of the binary depends on [npcap](https://nmap.org/npcap/#download) to be installed.
 After installation, the binary should work out of the box.
 I've tested it in a Windows 10 environment and it ran without an issue.
 To find interface names to give `-devName` parameter and start sniffing, you'll need to do the following:

   - open cmd.exe as Administrator and run the following: `getmac.exe`, you'll see a table with your interfaces' MAC address and a Transport Name column with something like this: `\Device\Tcpip_{16000000-0000-0000-0000-145C4638064C}`
   - run `dnsmonster.exe` in `cmd.exe` like this: